Military of Carthage

-The military of Carthage was one of the largest military forces in the ancient world.
+The army of Carthage (Punic: 𐤓𐤌 𐤐𐤕 𐤒𐤓𐤕𐤂𐤍) was one of the largest military forces in the ancient world.
 Although Carthage's navy was always its main military force, the army acquired a key role in the spread of Carthaginian power over the native peoples of northern Africa and southern Iberian Peninsula from the 6th century BC and the 3rd century BC.
 Carthage's military also allowed it to expand into Sardinia and the Balearic Islands.
 This expansion transformed the military from a body of citizen-soldiers into a multinational force composed of a combination of allies, citizens and foreign mercenary units.

 The Carthaginian military was a combined arms force, which comprised light and heavy infantry, siege engines, skirmishers, light and heavy cavalry, as well as war elephants and chariots.
 Supreme command of the military was initially held by the civilian Suffetes until the third century BC.
 Thereafter, professional military generals were appointed directly by the Carthaginian Senate.

-Carthage's military battled the Greeks over control of the island of Sicily.
+Carthage's military battled the Greeks over control of the island of Sicily in the Sicilian Wars.
 These encounters influenced the development of the Carthaginians' weapons and tactics, causing Carthage to adopt the Greek-style hoplite soldier fighting in the phalanx formation.
 Though they ultimately prevailed over the Greeks in Sicily, shortly thereafter the Carthaginian war machine was confronted with the single greatest military challenge it would ever face from the military of the expanding Roman Republic.
-Carthage and Rome fought several major protracted conflicts known as the Punic Wars, the last of which resulted in the complete and total destruction of the city of Carthage in 146 BC, by which time the Carthaginian military was only a shadow of its former self.
-Carthage came close to victory on several occasions, during the earlier Punic Wars however; with their military achieving notable success under the command of Hamilcar Barca and his son Hannibal in the First and Second Punic Wars respectively.
+Carthage and Rome fought several major protracted conflicts known as the Punic Wars, the last of which resulted in the total destruction of the city of Carthage in 146 BC, by which time the Carthaginian military was only a shadow of its former self.
+Carthage came close to victory on several occasions during the earlier Punic Wars, however, with its military achieving notable success under the command of Hamilcar Barca and his son Hannibal in the First and Second Punic Wars respectively.
 Hannibal Barca specifically, is widely regarded as one of the greatest military geniuses of all time.